ploymahloy/dev-journal/README.md

 # dev-journal
 Journal for tracking web dev progress.

+8.11.2022
+- Relying on a CSS framework is a rookie mistake, and I refuse to rely on anything that allows me bypass learning critical skills.
+I made a basic grid [here on Codepen](https://codepen.io/ploymahloy/pen/GRxBVBo?editors=1100) and found it to take significantly less time.
+I know I'll end up using a CSS framework for my web dev roles, but knowing how to use them and choosing not to is more powerful than relying on them and using them as a crutch.
+IMO of course, and I'm sure there are arguments that rest on the concept principle of saving time in production.
+We'll see!

 8.10.2022
 - God almighty I am not destined to EVER be able to use bootstrap's grid system.
 All I want to do is add padding/gutters and nothing I'm doing is working.
 Over this.